Built tough for land and water, the German Wirehaired Pointer defines versatility.

 FINDING A GOOD BREEDER

 The difference between a German wirehaired pointer and a Deutsch Drahthaar often confuses people.
 The Verein Deutsch Drahthaar is the breed’s parent club in Germany.
 Dogs bred under the VDD breeding regulations are called “Deutsch Drahthaars” to differentiate them from those bred outside the VDD under other registries such as the NAVHDA or AKC.
-Beyond that, the German wirehaired pointer and the Deutsch Drahthaar are essentially the same.
-Along with VDD and NAVHDA databases, the German Wirehaired Pointer Club of America has a listing of wirehair breeders.
+It is noted by the VDD that in 1950’s many Deutsch Drahthaars were bred outside the German standards and evolved into a distinctively separate breed.
+NAVHDA databases, and the German Wirehaired Pointer Club of America has a comprehensive listing of German wirehaired breeders.